1. The atmosphere is the envelope of_____________.

 Explanation: Rising air cools, condenses, and forms clouds.

-43. Areas of high pressure are usually associated with:
+43. Areas of high pressure are usually associated with_____________.

 A) Clear skies and dry weather